-Before my degree: Finance Clerk, Insurance; during my degree: composed background music for films and videos (including this one); after my degree: Health Care Assistant, St. Audry’s Hospital; PhD Psychology, University College London; Research Assistant, University of Wales, Bangor; Research Fellow/Senior Research Fellow, University College London.
+Before my degree: Finance Clerk, Insurance; during my degree: composed background music for films and videos; after my degree: Health Care Assistant, St. Audry’s Hospital; PhD Psychology, University College London; Research Assistant, University of Wales, Bangor; Research Fellow/Senior Research Fellow, University College London.

 University of York

 I am a dad in my fifties with two daughters aged 17 and 19.
 I am neuroscientist.
 This year I am working on a new test for Alzheimer’s Disease that I developed.

 I participated in I’m A Scientist (normally it is a competition a bit like I’m A Celebrity…) ten years ago, coming second to Prof. Steven Curry.
 I’m back for I’m A Scientist, Stay At Home 2020, and I am happy to talk about my work (neuroscience and psychology, including VR, brain scanning and memory testing) or anything else that interests you about me or about science.
 My hobbies are music (I play guitar, sing and have a home recording studio) and video games (which I also use in my work).
 I also like to cook and program computers.